 Although removing paint from glass isn’t overly hard work, it can be time-consuming and fiddly – so give yourself plenty of time to do a good job.
 It’s also worth wearing some protective gloves and, to be safe, some eyewear too – as you’ll find yourself applying a fair amount of pressure to a sharp and sometimes brittle blade.

-Removing spray paint from UPVC windows and doors
+Removing spray paint graffiti from UPVC windows and doors

 Although vandals tend not to specifically target the UPVC frames around windows and doors, it’s not uncommon to find that paint that’s been aimed for glass over-sprays and ends up on the surrounds.
 Of course, fascias and shopfronts sometimes involve UPVC panelling, and such large plain sheets can provide an enticing canvas for a budding Banksy.